Pro Hac Vice

 Submission of Documentation Required under Rule 5.03 (Application to the Minnesota Board of Law Examiners).

 1. The out-of-state lawyer must complete the online application and submit the application electronically.
-This application will be available June 2, 2021.
 The application requires that the lawyer submit additional information as to the Minnesota licensed lawyer with whom the out-of-state lawyer will associate and the title and case number of the case that has been filed in Minnesota.
 Note: Internet Explorer is not a supported browser.
 Please use another browser to complete the application.

 3. The out-of-state lawyer must submit electronic payment through U.S. Bank in the amount of $450, unless the matter qualifies for waiver of this fee under Rule 5.02(b).
 No other requests to waive the fee shall be made to or granted by the Board, including for related cases that involve one or more common questions of fact or law.